dyne/dyne.github.io/src/pages/software/dynebolic.md

 ---
-title: "Dyne:bolic :: Free & Live creative multimedia"
+title: "Dyne:bolic :: Free & Live Creative Multimedia"
 description: |
-  Dyne:bolic is a 100% free software operating system recommended by the Free Software Foundation.
-It is a live CD that runs without the need to install.
+  Dyne:bolic is a 100% Free Software operating system for multimedia production, recommended by the [FSF](https://fsf.org).
+It is a live ISO that can run from a CD or Drive, without the need to install.
 layout: ../../layouts/Layout.astro
 ---

-# Be welcome in a GNU/Linux world!
+## Be welcome in a GNU/Linux world!

 Free software operating system for media activists, artists and creatives.
 Dynebolic is  as a practical tool for **multimedia production**: you can manipulate and broadcast both **sound and video** with tools to **record**, **edit**, **encode** and **stream**, having automatically recognized most device and peripherals: audio, video, TV, network cards, firewire, usb and more; all using only free software!

-# 100% Free, as in speech
+## 100% Free, as in speech

  Dyne:bolic is one of the [GNU/Linux distributions](http://www.gnu.org/distros/free-distros.html) recommended by the **Free Software Foundation**: no proprietary software is inside, no closed source firmware.